Lucerne, Switzerland

 Annual Multi-Trip Insurance plans offer Canadians year-round coverage for multiple trips—saving you time and money.

 Multi-trip plans do not limit the number of trips taken during the policy period (one year) but limit the number of days per each trip.
-You can select the trip duration when purchasing your Multi-Trip policy.
+For any trip which is longer, you can purchase a top-up before your departure on this trip

 Annual Multi-Trip Plan

-Online Calculator
+Online Quotes

 If a Medical Questionnaire is required based on your age and trip duration, you'll be provided with a direct link to complete it online.